Computing the Proximal Operator of the $q$-th Power of the $\ell_{1,q}$-norm for Group Sparsity: Conclusions and remarks

 \section{Conclusions and remarks}

-In this note, we derive a characterization in Theorem \ref{MainTh} for the proximal operator of the $\ell_{1,q}$-norm with $0\!<\!q\!<\!1$ by means of the proximal operator of the $\ell_q$-norm.
-In particular, the proximal operators of the $\ell_{1,1/2}$-norm and the $\ell_{1,2/3}$-norm are presented in Corollary \ref{Corollary1over2} and Corollary \ref{Corollary2over3}, respectively.
-This work will help develop efficient proximal algorithms for group sparse optimization with the $\ell_{1,q}$-regularization in various areas including gene expression analysis, signal and image processing, multiple kernel learning, neural networks, etc.
+In this note, we derive a characterization in Theorem \ref{MainTh} for the proximal operator of the $\ell^{ q}_{1,q}$-norm with $0\!<\!q\!<\!1$ by means of the proximal operator of the $\ell^q_q$-norm.
+In particular, the proximal operators of the $\ell_{1,1/2}^{ 1/2 }$-norm and the $\ell_{1,2/3}^{ 2/3 }$-norm are presented in Corollary \ref{Corollary1over2} and Corollary \ref{Corollary2over3}, respectively. {Numerical experiments in Figures \ref{FISTA_success_0.001} and \ref{FISTA_success_0.01} have shown that the $\ell_{1,q}^q$ regularization method is highly effective in addressing both inter-group and intra-group sparse issues.} This work will help develop efficient proximal algorithms for group sparse optimization with the $\ell_{1,q}^{ q }$ regularization in various areas including gene expression analysis, signal and image processing, low-rank matrix completion, multiple kernel learning, neural networks, etc.